-As an international student, you are granted a specific period of time to complete your degree requirements.
-For F-1 students, this period of time is reflected in section 5 of your I-20 and for J-1 students, this is reflected in section 3 of your DS-2019.
-If you are unable to finish your degree requirements by that date, you must apply for a program extension before your current document expires.
+As an international student, you are granted a specific period of time to complete your degree.
+If you are unable to finish your degree requirements by that date*, you must apply for a program extension before your current document expires.

 - You must have completed a full course load every semester, and otherwise be in valid F-1 or J-1 status

 - You have compelling and unavoidable academic or medical reasons for needing more time to complete your program

 - You must have sufficient funds to cover the remaining time needed to complete your requirements.
 If another individual, such as a family member, will sponsor you, that person must submit a proof of finances to prove her/his funding ability.
 J-1 students must also maintain health insurance during this remaining time

 - You must apply no later than three weeks before the expiration of your current I-20 or DS-2019.